1. Home

 lay out wood rounds for assembly

 I laid out my ‘Merry Christmas’ in a straight line on a flat surface.
 Then, I placed the wood beads in between each letter.
-I did 3 beads, then 2 beads, then 3 beads, etc…for a unique pattern.

 lay out wood beads for garland

-10. Measure out the twine.
+10. Measure Out the Twine.

 twine needed for wood garland

 Simply lay out the twine as long as the line of wood rounds and beads is plus 2 inches extra on each end.
-You can always trim it later on if it is too long.

-11. Knot one end.
+11. Knot One End.

-String one bead onto the left end.
 Knot the twine 3 times behind that bead.

 start beading on garland